 Mental Health First Aid (MHFA) is a public education program that teaches the skills needed to identify, understand, and respond to signs of behavioral health challenges or crises.
 First Aid is given until appropriate supports are received.

 The adult Mental Health First Aid course is appropriate for anyone 18 years and older who wants to learn how to help a person who may be experiencing a mental health related crisis or problem.
 Topics covered include anxiety, depression, psychosis, and addictions.
 The adult course is available in both English and Spanish.
-Course participants come from a variety of backgrounds and play various roles in a community.
-Instructors may specialize in providing the course to groups such as: Youth, Public Safety, Higher Education, Veterans and Military families.
+Course participants come from a variety of backgrounds and play various roles in a community including: faith groups, management, community work, non-profit and for profit settings.
+Participants who complete the course receive a three (3) year national certification.

-This training is for adults who work in Law Enforcement and Public Safety (law enforcement officers, private security, probation and parole, fire/EMS, corrections, dispatchers, courts, legal, town watch, etc.).
+This training is specifically designed for adults who work in Law Enforcement and Public Safety (law enforcement officers, private security, probation and parole, fire/EMS, corrections, dispatchers, courts, legal, town watch, etc.).

-Mental Health First Aid for Veterans is an eight-hour course specially designed for veterans, family members of veterans, and personnel working with the military and families who want to learn how to help a veteran who may be experiencing a mental health related crisis or problem.
+Mental Health First Aid for Veterans is an eight (8)-hour course specifically designed for veterans, family members of veterans, and personnel working with the military and families who want to learn how to help a veteran who may be experiencing a mental health related crisis or problem.
 The Veterans Certification course of MHFA is taught by veterans and family members of veterans.
 Family members and personnel working with military and families are often not aware of how to engage veterans with mental illnesses and addictions.
 In addition to the impact of military service on the veteran, each has a circle of family (significant other, children, parents, siblings, etc.) and friends who are also impacted by their military service.
 Mental Health First Aid is a valuable resource that can make a difference in the lives of the more than 22 million veterans, their families, and the communities they live in.
 Participants who complete the course receive a three (3) year national certification.